froukje/datamapu/content/posts/classical_ml/gradient_boosting.md

 ## The Algorithm

-Gradient Boosting is, as the same suggests, a ensemble model that is based on [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting">}}).
+Gradient Boosting is, as the same suggests, an ensemble model that is based on [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting">}}).
 In boosting, an initial model is fit to the data.
 Then a second model is built on the results of the first one, trying to improve the inaccurate results of the first one, and so on until a series of additive models is built, which together are the ensemble model.
 The individual models are so-called weak learners, which means that they are simple models with low predictive skill, that is only a bit better than random chance.
 The idea is to combine a set of weak learners to achieve one strong learner, i.e. a model with high predictive skill.

 < IMAGE BOOSTING >

 The most popular underlying models in Gradient Boosting are [Decision Trees]({{ ref "/posts/classical_ml/decision_trees">}}), however using other models, is also possible.
-When a Decision Tree is used as a base model the algorithm is called *Gradient Boosted Trees*, and only the tree stump or a shallow tree is used as a weak learner.
+When a Decision Tree is used as a base model the algorithm is called *Gradient Boosted Trees*, and a shallow tree is used as a weak learner.

 < IMAGE EXAMPLE OF STUMPS >